 It should be emphasized that because of the special requirements of the different research areas which use the telescope, and the semi-transit nature of the instrument, scheduling is a difficult task, and may require interaction between the telescope scheduler and the proposers to ensure the flexibility necessary to accommodate what are often conflicting demands.
 It is not always possible to schedule in a "linear" fashion strictly following priorities.
 Depending on circumstances and grades, some proposals will take longer to be placed on the schedule.

 The Observatory tries to accommodate the requests and needs of its users, taking into account such factors as the necessity to coordinate projects with other experiments at other observatories, and the relation of a project to a student's career planning.

-Requests for ASAC to reconsider the grade awarded should be addressed to the ASAC chair.
-The final decision on scheduling remains with the Observatory Director in consultation with the relevant scientific Deputy Director.
+Requests for ASAC to reconsider the grade awarded should be addressed to the ASAC.
+The final decision on scheduling remains with the Observatory Director in consultation with the ASAC.